Sleep

 Furthermore, lifestyle modifications such as stress reduction techniques, regular physical activity, and establishing a consistent sleep routine are essential for improving sleep quality and managing sleep disorders.
 Stress reduction practices such as meditation, qigong, and tai chi can help calm the mind, reduce anxiety, and promote relaxation, making it easier to fall asleep and stay asleep.
 Regular exercise can also help regulate sleep-wake cycles, reduce stress hormones, and promote overall well-being, contributing to better sleep quality.
 Establishing a consistent sleep schedule, optimizing the sleep environment, and practicing good sleep hygiene habits are important for setting the stage for restful and rejuvenating sleep.

 Sleep is essential for the rest and repair our bodies need.
 Lack of quality sleep affects your ability to think clearly, react quickly, and form memories, while chronic sleep issues can lead to mood disorders and illness—in both children and adults.
-We work with our clients to understand not only their symptoms but the underlying patterns that may be inhibiting sleep.
+As sleep specialists, we work with our clients to understand not only their symptoms but the underlying patterns that may be inhibiting sleep.
 Treatment can include acupuncture, herbs, nutrition, ozone therapy, and lifestyle counseling.
 Relief may come within several visits, continuing to build throughout treatment.
-Insomnia treatments, as well as other sleep-related treatments, have become more popular - our staff is highly trained and ready to treat you for your individual needs.
-That’s why our clients refer to us as the best acupuncture NYC has to offer!
+Insomnia treatments, as well as other sleep-related treatments, have become more popular - our premiere staff has 40+ years of experience specializing in sleep quality and natural alternatives to sleep medication.
+Why else do you think our patients believe we’re the best acupuncture NYC has? ;)

 “I am a 32 year old married male who has suffered with bouts of insomnia most of my adult life.
 It usually comes on during times when my stress increases due to work, economic issues, or typical family concerns.
 Alex was able to explain the insomnia in a clear way so I could understand where my “imbalance” was, and then began treating me.
 It took several treatments to get me to start sleeping better (5 total), but I have been able to sleep much better and feel more rested when I wake-up.”